Breword/tmux/FAQ.md

 Before tmux 1.9, styles (the colours and attributes of various things) were each configured with three options - one for the foreground colour (such as mode-fg), one for the background (such as mode-bg) and one for the attributes (such as mode-attr).

-In tmux 1.9 each set of three options were combined into a single option (so mode-fg, mode-bg and mode-attr becomes mode-style) and in tmux 2.9 the old options were removed.
+In tmux 1.9 each set of three options were combined into a single option (so mode-fg, mode-bg and mode-attr became mode-style) and in tmux 2.9 the old options were removed.
 So for example:

 ~~~~
 set -g mode-bg yellow